State-of-the-art equipment and accomplished scientists to provide accurate insight

 LAB SERVICES

-We equipped to provide the wastewater industry quick and accurate laboratory data to understand and monitor the most efficient ways to maintain compliance and a healthy running facility.
+We are equipped to provide the wastewater industry quick and accurate laboratory data to understand and monitor the most efficient ways to maintain compliance and a healthy running facility.

 Analyses we offer